Baseten vs MLflow

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Model deployment — Easily deploy machine learning models to production.
+- Model deployment — Deploy ML models to scalable cloud endpoints

 - Experiment tracking — Track and log experiments systematically.